harshtam/455-term-project/README.md

 # 455-term-project web app info - Dawson Damuth and Harsh Tamada

 To run the project app

--> download the repo
+-> Download the repo

--> activate the .venv using .venv\Scripts\activate
+-> Activate the .venv in a terminal using ".venv\Scripts\activate" in the root folder

 -> Run "cd  .\Recipe_Recommender_App\" and then "uvicorn backend.api:app --reload" to run the web app

 To test the NLP model run